-No absolutist doctrine could respond to all the dilemmas of the human condition.
-As each tried to micro-manage the infinite complexities of human experience by stacking up patriarchal imperatives “thou shalt always” and “thou shalt never”, those commands wound up derailing each other.
+No absolutist doctrine can respond to the dilemmas of the human condition.
+As each has tried to micro-manage the infinite complexities of human experience by stacking up patriarchal imperatives “thou shalt always” and “thou shalt never”, those commands wound up derailing each other.

-Authoritarian doctrines are contemptible attempts to simplify complex issues by means of some inflexible dogma.
-Might as well dive into the water wearing a cement overshoes; or, as the Chinese say: “Bind your feet to prevent your own progress.”
+Authoritarian doctrines are contemptible attempts to simplify complex issues with some inflexible dogma.
+Might as well go swimming with cement overshoes; or, as the Chinese say: “Bind your feet to prevent your own progress.”

 Free global Learning may be the only way to remedy our sorry tendency to reduce fractal reality into rigid, simplistic dogma.
 Rather than attempt to jam every personality down some narrow mold of acceptable behavior; social frameworks that are strong, flexible and coherent should buttress the unique talents of everyone; they should illuminate their aspirations, seek out and reward their most passionate contributions.

 By Learner’s forecast, many developing nations may erect gigantic, city-swallowing mega-structures described in Robert Silverberg’s The World Inside.
 A mini working model may be Paolo Soleri’s arcology, Arcosanti.